Little League World Series (Mountain Region)

 The Mountain Region is one of ten United States regions that currently send teams to the Little League World Series, the largest youth baseball competition in the world.
 The region was created in 2022 when the LLWS was expanded from 16 teams (eight U.S. teams and eight "International" teams from the rest of the world) to 20 teams (ten U.S. and ten International).

-The Mountain Region is made up of four states.
+The Mountain Region is made up of five states.

 Regional Championship

 The list below lists each state's participant in the Mountain Little League Region Tournament.
 That year's winner is indicated in green.

-2022–present
+2022–2023

+2024–present

+In December, 2023, it was announced that Colorado would be moved from the Southwest Region to the Mountain Region for the 2024 year and beyond.

 LLWS results

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.

 Results by state

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.